dipunm/exchange/Thoughts.md

 For speed, I allowed clients to call themselves through grape, but it might be more reliable to not use HTTP to communicate with the local instance.

 I would have loved to write tests, but unfortunately, did not get past the prototyping and debugging.

+I was playing with folder structures as I went along, but I still think it can be improved.